satyanarayana25/Docker_by_Satya/Readme.md

-# Hey !
+## Hey !
 This is satya i am make this repo make in my mind to explain the basic concept from the basic to advance level to my best i love teaching to people and i would like to share my experience and use case.

 ## I love to upskill my self i am open to do colobartion as well....

-## if you do like this repo Give a star for it.
+## If you do like this repo Give a star for it.

 # What is Docker ?